 AAISA: Building Champions of Anti-Racism and Anti-Islamophobia: A Practice Guide for Alberta’s Settlement Community:

-This practical manual of principles, tools, resources and case examples can help professionals, organizations, government, or communities address racism and Islamophobia at an individual, community, or systems level.
+A practical manual of principles, tools, resources and case examples can help professionals, organizations, government, or communities address racism and Islamophobia at an individual, community, or systems level.

 The opportunity agenda: Ten tips for putting intersectionality into practice:

-This list of tips can serve as a starting point for social justice advocates, policymakers, journalist, and researchers interested in incorporating an intersectional approach in their work.
+A practical starting point for social justice advocates, policymakers, journalist, and researchers interested in incorporating an intersectional approach in their work.

 Promising Practices